|

 • Audit prep means exporting screenshots

+You do not need a governance overhaul.
 You need automated discovery and clean topology mapping.

-– It keeps documentation current.
+It discovers devices.
+It backs up configurations.
+It keeps documentation current.

 Read more: What is network topology mapping?
 Benefits, methods and types

-But if your conversations sound more like:
+If your conversations sound more like:

 • “Who owns this asset?”